urban233/PySSA/docs/pyssa-documentation/docs/help/sequences/sequence_delete.md

 ## Getting Started
 ### Delete a selected sequence
 1. Select a sequence from the list.
-2. Click on the button, to delete the sequence from the project.
+2. Click on :google_material-scan_deletew200:, to delete the sequence from the project.

 ---